Banani-Rath/azure-devops-server-docs-pr/docs/install/install-proxy-setup-remote.md

 ### Q: Does any version of TFS Proxy have cache cleanup improvements to support disks larger than 1 TB?

 **A**: Yes.
-TFS Proxy 2012 and TFS Proxy 2013 have cache cleanup improvements to support large disks.
+TFS Proxy 2012, TFS Proxy 2013 and later versions have cache cleanup improvements to support large disks.

 ### Q: Does TFS Proxy 2013 have corruption detection logic?

 **A**: Yes.
-If a cached file becomes corrupted on a disk after it was stored, TFS Proxy 2013 has logic to detect the corruption.
+If a cached file becomes corrupted on a disk after it was stored, TFS Proxy 2013 and later versions has logic to detect the corruption.

-### Q: Does TFS Proxy 2013 fully support caching against VisualStudio.com?
+### Q: Does TFS Proxy fully support caching against dev.azure.com?

 **A**: Yes.